4th August 2026

 Vets can usually diagnose Westie jaw through x-rays and blood tests (to rule out other causes).
 Currently, the only treatment for CMO is pain management.
 However, it’s thought that some dogs could grow out of CMO by the time they reach 1-2 years of age, providing they don’t suffer from a severe form of the disease.

-Despite its complicated name, a ‘luxating patella’ is the veterinary description for a dog’s kneecap slipping out of place.
+Despite its complicated name, patellar luxation (or sometimes called a luxating patellar), is the veterinary description for a dog’s knee cap slipping out of place’.

-There are four grades of severity for patellar luxation in dogs.
+There are four grades of severity for patellar luxation.
 A grade one patellar luxation describes a kneecap that almost instantly pops back into place – whereas grade four is when a kneecap can’t fit back into place (which is rare).

-Symptoms of a patellar luxation in Westies could include a ‘skipping’ lameness and/or ‘bow-legged’ appearance.
+Symptoms of a patellar luxation include a ‘skipping’ lameness and/or ‘bow-legged’ appearance.

 Treatments for patellar luxation depend on the grade, though treating low-grade patellar luxation could involve anti-inflammatory medication, adjusting exercise routines, and physiotherapy.
 High-grade patellar luxation in dogs usually requires surgery.